sigmacodeslol/TeaShell/README.md

 ## Acknowledgments

 - I was inspired by the Shell section in [Build Your Own X](https://github.com/codecrafters-io/build-your-own-x) because I always wanted to build my own shell but after weeks, all I could do is just implement simple tools like math functions and tools I could use but I have to go to my shell directory + run my self-coded project that I haven't paid much attention to lately.

+## Notes

+- I will add the functionality of files and folders soon in the future, probably after the version 1.0.0 official release.